-Once a long, long time ago lived a very nice gray cat named Gilda.
+Once a long, long time ago lived a very nice brown cat named Gilda.
 She was very, very nice.

 Her mother shook her head.
 "Gilda is not as big as her brother George," she remarked.
 "Whenever I need to make sure something doesn't blow away, George is there to sit on it and help."

 "She is not a jumper like her sister Gracie," said her mother.